 Packing up often takes longer because early morning mist usually soaks the canvas.
 It is necessary to dry it before packing, as most travel on top of the bed.
 A protector is often supplied, but the trailer’s interior stays humid after packing.

 Pop-top versions lack tenting’s romanticism but most are ready to put up and take down within seconds of stopping.
 Handy on cold wet nights, and for those driving long distances most days.

 TVan’s patio-like metal rear deck – a great place for an evening drink!
 Pic: RV Books.

-A good compromise includes the smaller pop-top travel trailers (e.g. the smaller Jayco units, and A-Vans).
+A good compromise includes the smaller pop-top caravans (e.g. the smaller Jayco units, and A-Vans).
 Some are available for semi off-road use.
 These are easy and quick to set up.
 The Getaway Supreme is an excellent example and is often encountered off-road.
 They are fine if towed with care and not taken into extreme conditions.

 Travelling with young children

 Many families travel with children.
 It works well if you stay on-site for two-three days or even longer, but not if you travel every day.
 If you have very young children that need to be close to you, choose a camper trailer that has a large closable extension of the main area.
 The Ultimate basic camper trailer (below) has an optional tent (under an elevated main bed) that can double as a spacious children’s bed and playroom.